Insurance Companies Are Not Always Required to Cover an Auto Accident

 Speak with a Boca Raton Personal Injury Lawyer Today

 Unfortunately, when insurance companies prevail in these sorts of disputes, it is usually the innocent accident victims who are left holding the bag.
 This is why it is critical to work with an experienced Boca Raton auto accident attorney who will zealously represent your interests when dealing with insurance companies.
-Contact the Leifer Law Firm today to schedule a consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a consultation with a member of our personal injury team.